Written by Amy Piser

 Accurate identification, segregation, and disposal of pharmaceutical drugs are essential not only for protection of human health, but the environment.
 Regardless of type or size of facility, any entity that utilizes, dispenses, or deals with pharmaceuticals and their waste must ensure compliance in regard to handling and disposal.

 Daniels Health provides resources and support to any facility that deals with pharmaceutical waste, promoting the cradle-to-grave approach.
 Compliant pharmaceutical waste management is not simply ethical, but it’s the law.
-For more information on how we can help you with your pharmaceutical waste needs or processes, contact us today.
+For more information on how we can help you with your pharmaceutical waste management, contact us today.